-Serrétia is one of the world’s strongest serrapeptase supplements with a minimum activity of 250,000 serratiopeptidase units (SPUs) per dose.
+Serrétia is one of the world’s strongest serrapeptase supplements with a minimum activity of 250,000 serratiopeptidase units (SPUs) per dose (two capsules).
 Serrapeptase’s inherent ability to break down proteins allows the enzyme to successfully aid in supporting healthy sinus activity and a normal inflammatory response to overexertion.
 Serrapeptase is harnessed through a fermentation process, utilizing the microorganism Serratia E-15.

 How Serrétia Works

 Serrétia works to provide a variety of different benefits that may help with the following:

 - Workout recovery

 Pain relieving products may do an effective job of masking the pain and inflammation of an injury, however, merely masking these symptoms may prolong recovery.
 Systemic enzymes, such as Serrétia, are a more effective alternative for supporting normal recovery.